WhiteMatrixTech/planet/README.md

 ## Quick start

-The first things you need to do are cloning this repository and installing its
+The first things you need to do are clone this repository and install its
 dependencies:

 ```sh